mncoppola/ChronoPlotter/README.md

 ![Line chart + SD](https://github.com/mncoppola/ChronoPlotter/blob/main/images/line.png?raw=true)

-By default, ChronoPlotter includes ES (Extreme Spread), SD (standard deviation), and the series-to-series difference in velocity for each series in the graph.
+By default, ChronoPlotter includes ES (Extreme Spread), SD (Standard Deviation), and the series-to-series difference in velocity for each series in the graph.
 The average (mean) velocity for each series can also be included but is unchecked by default.
 You can add, remove, or change the location of these details in the graph under the `Graph options` section.

 Close the preview window, making sure not to close ChronoPlotter itself.
 Finally, click `Save graph as image` to save your graph as a .PNG, .SVG, or .PDF file.